cloudfoundry-incubator/diego-ci/README.md

     - us-east-1d
 ```

 Note: These zones could become restricted by AWS.
-If at some point during the deploy script and you see an error
+If at some point during the `deploy_aws_cli` script and you see an error
 with the following message: "Value (us-east-1b) for parameter availabilityZone is invalid.
 Subnets can currently
 only be created in the following availability zones: us-east-1d, us-east-1b, us-east-1a, us-east-1e," you will need
 to update this file with acceptable values.